 Learn to drive traffic from Pinterest and SEO (search engine optimization).

 Pinterest offers high-quality niched traffic to your blog that too mostly from high-income households, which means RPMs will be high.
 I get most of my traffic from Pinterest and now slowly transitioning to SEO to get a much broader reach than what Pinterest already does.

-Initially, you’ll not get that much traffic because obviously, your site is still in its infancy, and it will take time to reach that level of readership.
+Initially, you’ll not get that much traffic because, obviously, your site is still in its infancy, and it will take time to reach that level of readership.

 Create and publish good quality original content for your blog, and make it consistent.